godfrey0/resume-1/README.md

 - edX by Harvard and MIT: JavaScript, Design, Python, HMTL, CSS, Node.js, Python, IDE, Github, Replit, Scrum and Agile.
 -
 DEED
-- At 19 was awardedan overseas course of study by the Government of Singapore, with six-year overseas bond obligations.
+- At 19 was awarded an overseas course of study by the Government of Singapore, with six-year overseas bond obligations.
 -
 MOTTO
 - Theologian Bernard L. Ramm shared that life begins at 72!